VbRAD/Discord-Token-Grabber/README.md

 Searches for authorization tokens in multiple directories (Discord, Discord PTB, Discord Canary, Google chrome, Opera, Brave and Yandex)
 No external Python modules required

-How To Use ?
-Open setup and then add yoru webhook to the field, click next and add your BTC addy and LTC and then customize it according to your needs and click compile a folder will open containing your grabber file